fbristow/rippledoc/README.md

 info](more-info.html) for the few rules you've got to follow) and it does the rest.

-Find the Rippledoc docs rendered in lovely html at
+Find the full Rippledoc docs rendered in lovely html at
 <http://www.unexpected-vortices.com/sw/rippledoc/index.html>.
 The
 source is located at <https://gitlab.com/uvtc/rippledoc>.